 - Minimum 2GB of hard disk free space

-Most of the Android emulators for PC are general in purpose and are designed to simulate Android experience on the computer.
+Most of the Android emulators for PC are general in purpose and are designed to simulate the Android experience on the computer.
 But Gameloop by Tencent who are also the developers of PUBG created the emulator specifically catered towards mobile gaming on PC.
 The Gaming Buddy is able to handle high-end games.

-With Gameloop you won’t get the feel of the original Android UI as in case of other emulators.
+With Gameloop you won’t get the feel of the original Android UI as in the case of other emulators.
 The interface is simple with settings, controls, installed Apps, and some more settings towards improving the gaming experience.